atharvagarwal/imageCompressionGCP/README.md

 # imageCompression
 Image compression system
-To run it you must have node.js installed on your system
+To run it you must have node.js installed on your system also you must be authenticated to gcp with the cloud cli and make your custom buckets and make edit in the ./backend/middlewares/gcp.js and add your custom bucket name.

-Software Working- We can send the files to backend in zip format and once the files are compressed on the backend we can download it in zip format.
+Software Working- We can send the files to backend in zip format and once the files are compressed on the backend it is sent to the google cloud buckets.
-For ex - if we send files in format of image->productId->color->name.png , it get outputted as output.zip->Images->image->productId->color->name.png in compressed format .

 To run the frontend (React App using Vite)